Moduli spaces of semitoric systems: Background: The classification of semitoric integrable systems

-The next invariant we will study completely classifies the semi-global\footnote{i.e. in the neighborhood of a fiber $F^{-1}(c)\subset M$ where $c$ is a critical point.} structure of a focus-focus critical point up to isomorphism~\cite{VN2003}.
-It is defined in terms of the length of certain flow lines of the Hamiltonian vector fields for the components of the momentum map.
+The next invariant we will study completely classifies the structure of a focus-focus critical point in the neighborhood of a fiber up to isomorphism, originally formulated in V\~{u} Ng\d{o}c~\cite{VN2003}.
+It is defined in terms of the length of certain flow lines of the Hamiltonian vector fields for the components of the momentum map, and can also be viewed as the germ of the generating function at the focus-focus point.
 The details can be found in~\cite{VN2003, PeVNsymplthy2011}.

 \begin{definition} Let $\rxy$ refer to the algebra of real formal power series in two variables and let $\rxyz\subset \rxy$ be the subspace of series $\ts$ which have $\si_{0,0}=0$ and $\si_{0,1} \in [0,2\pi)$. \end{definition}